Welcome to Inkbunny...

 Minimal changes:

-FREE For very minimal and easy changes (such as change in dialogue, simple color changes, removing fluids, removing haze, changing color of fluids or haze, hiding backgrounds), granted that you are commissioning or have commissioned the original piece.
+FREE For very minimal and easy changes (such as change in dialogue, simple color changes in aliased styles (not for soft styles), removing fluids, removing haze, changing color of fluids or haze, hiding backgrounds), granted that you are commissioning or have commissioned the original piece.

 If the original piece was my idea, or someone else’s commission, then I would charge a fixed fee of 5$ for removing/hiding and 10$ for changing.